Terms of Service

 2. What We Provide

-We arrange clinical observership placements at NHS hospitals.
+We arrange clinical placements at NHS hospitals.
 This means:

 • We match you with a hospital and department based on your preferences, qualifications, and availability